pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If Player needs 3 or more hits to faint AI, +3

 ### Tailwind
+* No score increase in doubles if only one mon left
 * If Slower +3 (checks average in doubles)

 ### Weakness Policy (+10)